 Syncing 10,000 leads/mo?
 GET A DEMO

-Anatomy of a Facebook Ad: The Step by Step Guide
+Anatomy of a Facebook ad: The step-by-step guide

-It’s important to note, though, that while Facebook’s self-serve ad system is accessible and relatively easy to learn, knowing how to create high-performing campaigns may take a bit of time and practice.
+However, while Facebook’s self-serve ad system is accessible and relatively easy to learn, knowing how to create high-performing campaigns may take a bit of time and practice.

-1. The Visuals
+1. The visuals

 Visuals on Facebook Ads

-Carousel ads, Story ads, and Collection ads all allow you to upload multiple images and/or videos, depending on the format.
+Carousel ads, story ads, and collection ads all allow you to upload multiple images and/or videos, depending on the format.

 Visuals are ultimately what’s going to grab the user’s attention first, so they matter a great deal.
 You want visuals that highlight your brand’s, service’s, or product’s best features in their best light.